FHantke/brave-browser-wiki/Roadmap.md

 ### Milestone 0.66.x
 - [ ] Ad-block tokenization performance improvements (bbondy)
-- [ ] Ethereum wallet support (Will possibly move to 0.67.x, but tracking here for now!)
+- [ ] Ethereum HD wallet support (Will possibly move to 0.67.x, but tracking here for now!)
 - [ ] Ad-block exceptions to be disabled by default and have UI asking to turn on when it is first detected (todo design)
 - [ ] Ability to compile Brave and produce an Android based APK (nothing close to releasable yet)